-Individual Retirement Accounts (IRAs) are retirement savings accounts that provide special tax advantages not available for other types of savings accounts.
+Individual Retirement Accounts (IRAs), also known as Individual Retirement Arrangements, are retirement savings accounts that provide special tax advantages not available for other types of savings accounts.
 IRAs vary based on types of contributions, tax advantages, income requirements and limits, and age limits for contributions and withdrawals, but the main difference is when you pay income taxes on the money.
 The three most popular types are Traditional, Roth and Simplified Employee Pension (SEP) IRAs.

 Traditional and SEP IRAs allow tax deductions for contributions, while Roth IRAs allow you to withdraw your money in retirement tax-free.
 With traditional and SEP IRAs, you pay taxes when you withdraw money from the retirement plan.
 With a Roth IRA, you pay taxes at the time you contribute, but the eventual distribution is tax-free, as long as you meet certain requirements.
 Here's a more in-depth look at how these three IRAs compare.